nguyenvinhlinh/ParkingSlot/README.md

 ## How to install:
 **a.
 Requirement**
-The system requires a Apache Web Server, if you are using Raspbian you can use `sudo apt-get install apache2 -y` to install the website.
+The system requires a Apache Web Server, if you are using Raspbian you can use `sudo apt-get install apache2 -y` to install the Apache Web server.
 The default directory of `html source` for apache2 is `/var/www`

 **b.
 Installing**
-- Clone the repository `git clone git@github.com:opiate/SimpleWebSocketServer.git`
+- Clone the repository `git clone git@github.com:nguyenvinhlinh/ParkingSlot.git`
 - In the file named `ParkingSlot.py`, change the IP of hosted Rapsberry PI instead of `localhost`, with favor port.
 The default value for web socket port is `8000`